-While a measure of concordance $\kappa$ measures the strength of the monotone association between two random variables, the corresponding rearranged dependence measure $R{\kappa}$ measures the strength of their (directed) functional relationship.
-Thus, intuitively, $\kappa$ should always attain smaller values than $R{\kappa}$ .
-This heuristic is confirmed by the next theorem, which applies, in particular, to Spearmans $\rho$ and Kendalls $\tau$ .
+While a measure of concordance κ measures the strength of the monotone association between two random variables, the corresponding rearranged dependence measure R{κ} measures the strength of their (directed) functional relationship.
+Thus κ should always attain smaller values than R{κ} .
+This heuristic is confirmed by the next theorem, which applies, in particular, to Spearman's ρ and Kendall's τ .

-THEOREM 2.9.
-Let $\kappa$ be a measure of concordance satisfying (1.1)-(1.3) on the set $C^{\uparrow}$ .
-Then for all $C \in C$ , with equality whenever C is stochastically monotone.
+Theorem 2.10.
+Let κ be a measure of concordance satisfying (1.1)-(1.3) on the set C^{\uparrow} .
+Then for all $C \in C$, with equality whenever C is stochastically monotone.

-$$|\kappa(C)| \le R{\kappa}(C)$$
+$|\kappa(C)| \le R{\kappa}(C)$

 2.3.
-Data processing inequality and self-equitability.
-Informally, the so-called data processing inequality states that a (random or functional) modification of the input data cannot increase the information contained in the data; see, for example, Cover and Thomas (2006) for an in-depth treatment of the data processing inequality in the context of information theory.
+Data processing inequality and self-equitability

+Informally, the so-called data processing inequality states that a (random or functional) modification of the input data cannot increase the information contained in the data; see, e.g., Cover and Thomas (2006) for an in-depth treatment of the data processing inequality in the context of information theory.